FilipMalczak/recordtuples/README.md

 To start using this you'll need JDK14+ (and may need to tweak preview features on your own), since it exploits records.

-Hosting is handled via [jitpack](https://jitpack.io/#FilipMalczak/recordtuples/v0.1.0).
+Hosting is handled via [jitpack](https://jitpack.io/#FilipMalczak/recordtuples/v0.2.0).

-Current version is [0.1.0](https://github.com/FilipMalczak/recordtuples/releases/tag/0.1.0) and isn't expected to be bumped anytime soon (since there aren't many features that tuples can have).
+Current version is [0.2.0](https://github.com/FilipMalczak/recordtuples/releases/tag/0.2.0) and isn't expected to be bumped anytime soon (since there aren't many features that tuples can have).

+> 0.1.0 used JDK14 with enabled preview features, which was a mistake.
+Bumped the version to 0.2.0 instead of 0.1.1 for
+> clarity.

 ### Gradle